By Monica Schreiber

 The great thing about these practices is that they will serve you well at any point in your life, whether you’re navigating high school, college, starting a new job, or embarking on a new relationship.
 Ask questions, be engaged, smile, try new things, express gratitude, use your knife and fork correctly, and … Put.
 Down.
 Your.
 Phone.

-Neighbors Abroad offers long-running exchange programs in Oaxaca, Mexico, and Tsuchiura, Japan (the latter of which is on hold due to continued Covid restrictions in Japan).
+Neighbors Abroad offers long-running exchange programs in Oaxaca, Mexico, and Tsuchiura, Japan.
 We also offer opportunities for students and adults to visit our Sister Cities in other capacities.
 Click here for brief summaries of Neighbors Abroad’s exchange programs.
 Email email@example.com for more information.
 I’ll put you in touch with the right person.